KingColton1/snitchvis-docker/README.md

 _To those who are new to docker: Docker is a way to build and run containers.
 Containers are similar to virtual machine but they're sandbox environment and does not provide same functionalities virutal machine has.
 They're mainly used to host websites, discord bots, etc._

+**BEFORE YOU SET IT UP: BE SURE YOU HAVE A DISCORD BOT CREATED AND ACQUIRED TOKEN!** You need to make a discord bot and get a token, you can do this at https://discord.com/developers/applications.
+There are many tutorials in the internet, please google "how to get discord bot in discord developer portal".
+I recommend any Youtube videos as they're helpful with guiding you visually.

 ## Usage (for Linux-based servers or other type of computers)

 Prerequisites:

 - Docker
 - Docker Compose
+- Discord Bot Tokens (from Discord Developer Portal)

 If this is your first time using Docker, we recommend run this convinence script as it will install all necessary Docker tools including compose: